ixuxoinzo/xchain-sdk/README.md

 npm start

    Find the code at: examples/basic-usage/index.ts
- * Backend API Demo: Shows how to use the SDK for server-side operations with private keys.
+ * Backend API Demo: Shows how to use the SDK for server-side operations.
    # Navigate to the backend-api example directory
 cd examples/backend-api
 # Install dependencies (if needed)